flemingsyaifullah/testapp/README.md

 The dealer have some new requirements to be applied at this app to accomodate some business needs and regulation as below :

-1. This app still have no interface implementation, please implement interface ICarListingService for this app with abstract method : GetCarListing
+1. This app still have no interface implementation, please create interface ICarListingService for this app with <b>abstract method : GetCarListing</b>

-2. Please implement the interface for existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController)
+2. Please give implementation to the abstract method GetCarListing.
+The implementation is to migrate existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController)

 3. Please create new class (CarExpiration) inherited from Car class then add 2 fields : PlateNumberExpiredDate (datetime) and IsTheCarCanBeSold(bool).
 Please note we can not update/modify directly Car & CarManufacturer classes because they are root class.

-4. Please use the new class (CarExpiration) and give <b>new logic implementation</b> of the interface abstract method GetCarListing with below new logic :
+4. Please use the new class (CarExpiration) and give <b>new implementation</b> to the abstract method GetCarListing with below new logic :
 - display the same fields as the existing UI table
 - field PlateNumberExpiredDate also need to be displayed at the UI table
 - field IsTheCarCanBeSold also need to be displayed at the UI table with below condition
 - if PlateNumberExpiredDate <= 5 years of the date now then the field IsTheCarCanBeSold should be filled with "Bisa dijual"
 - if PlateNumberExpiredDate > 5 years of the date now then the field IsTheCarCanBeSold should be filled with "Tidak bisa dijual"

-Please note <b>Do Not update/modify</b> the existing interface implementation (test case number 2)
+Please note <b>Do Not update/modify</b> the existing method implementation (test case number 2)

 5. Rewritten this test solutions in .NET 6 or 7 is a bug plus since this test app still using .NET Framework 4.8 (optional)